sebastianbergner/threadripper-monitor/README.md

 # Ryzen Power and CPU Usage Monitor

 Most system monitors on Linux have a hard time with 32 cores and 64 threads.
-This program, made especially for AMD Threadripper processors but also compatible with Desktop Ryzen and EPYC, displays the CPU use of all the cores (and threads), in a nice graphical format that matches the physical implementation of the cores (on EPYC, Threadripper and Ryzen processors with 4, 2 or 1 Zeppelin dies).
+This program, made especially for AMD Threadripper processors but also compatible with Desktop Ryzen, EPYC and Mobile Ryzen, displays the CPU use of all the cores (and threads), in a nice graphical format that matches the physical implementation of the cores (on EPYC, Threadripper and Ryzen processors with 4, 2 or 1 Zeppelin dies).

+`I'm not entirely sure if the Mobile Ryzen addition works entirely (as I could only test 4800H).
+Testing and providing information is appreciated ;)`

 ## Dependencies